salesforce/logai/README.md

 }
 ```

-Then to run the end to end log anomaly detection on the HDFS dataset using LSTM Anomaly Detector (a sequence-based deep-learning model), you can simply create the below python script:
+Then to run the end to end log anomaly detection on the HDFS dataset using LSTM Anomaly Detector (a sequence-based deep-learning model), you can use a python script like below:

 ```python
 import os